pzuraq/ember-argument-types/README.md

 ##### `array-of`

-The `array-of` hepler is used to validate arrays.
+The `array-of` helper is used to validate arrays.
 It expects a single positional argument of a basic or advanced validator.

 ```handlebars
 {{arg-type @myArg (array-of "string")}}